vitoriapostaimartins/Game_Of_Life/README.md

 * A movable plant could exist.
 In that case, the Movable interface would tag the new entity and provide method headers for its possible actions.
 * There could be 3 boards, like the 3D Chess game.
 In this case, each board would have an ID and would be added to the scene, like it was done in the previous assignment.
 * Furthermore, numbers could change, so they were made a constant and it would be very easy to change it in one place.
+## Note
+* One of the requirements for a plant to be able to seed was modified in this program.
+The original requirement was that a plant had to be around exactly 4 other plants, which was changed to 3 or more.